How We help With Inheritance Tax Planning

 Useful Inheritance Tax Facts

-- An additional Residence Nil Rate Band will be available from April 2017 and will rise for an individual from £100,000 in 17/18 to £175,000 by 20/21.
-The availability of this additional relief is subject to meeting detailed and specific criteria.
+- An additional Residence Nil Rate Band of up to £175,000 may also be available depending on your circumstances.
 The Government have made the additional relief just about as complicated and restrictive as it can be.

-- A spouse/ Civil Partner can transfer their unused Nil Rate Band (and in the future the additional Residence Nil Rate Band) to the survivor
+- A spouse/ civil partner can transfer their unused Nil Rate Band (and Residence Nil Rate Band) to the survivor.

 - Inheritance Tax is paid at 40% on the excess over the Nil Rate Band, unless you are leaving 10% or more of your estate to charity.